-The Embryo Research Licensing Committee of the NHMRC (the Licensing Committee), a Principal Committee of the NHMRC, was established by the Research Involving Human Embryos Act 2002.
-The Licensing Committee oversees the Research Involving Human Embryos Act 2002 and the Prohibition of Human Cloning for Reproduction Act 2002.
-It regulates research activities that involve the use of human embryos created by assisted reproductive technology (ART) or by other means.
+The NHMRC Licensing Committee regulates research activities that involve the use of human embryos created by assisted reproductive technology (ART) or by other means.
 There are strong penalties for non-compliance with the legislation.
 The legislation also prohibits human cloning for reproductive purposes and a range of other practices relating to reproductive technology.

-- to consider applications for licences to conduct research involving human embryos;
+- consider general and mitochondrial donation applications for licences to conduct research involving human embryos

-- to issue (subject to conditions) or not issue such licences;
+- issue (subject to conditions) or not issue such licences

-- to maintain a publicly available database containing information about licences issued;
+- maintain a publicly available database containing information about licences issued

-- to monitor licensed activities and ensure compliance with the legislation through the appointment of inspectors and take necessary enforcement action, such as cancelling or suspending licences;
+- monitor licensed activities and ensure compliance with the legislation through the appointment of inspectors and take necessary enforcement action, such as cancelling or suspending licences

-- to report to the Parliament of Australia on the operation of the RIHE Act and the licences issued under this Act; and
+- report to the Parliament of Australia on the operation of the RIHE Act and the licences issued under this Act